Tesla, Man of Style

 Personal Tailor

 Tesla’s suits were made of woolen fabrics, with a silk or cotton lining.
 The suits consisted of three parts: a notched lapel jacket with three buttons, a waistcoat and trousers.
 He was most imaginative when it came to waistcoats.
-The museum’s collection contains a variety of his waistcoats, some with pointy finishing lines, or a circular finish.
-His shirts, which were mostly silk and cotton, were made at “Macy and Co”.
+The Museum collection contains a variety of his waistcoats, some with pointy finishing lines, or a circular finish.
+His shirts, which were mostly silk and cotton, were made at Macy and Co.
 His shirtfronts were usually pleated.
 Along with white and beige shirts, Tesla wore checkered shirts and striped shirts; the stripes were usually green, purple, yellow or pink and blue.

-Tesla’s shoes were made at “James Moore”.
+Tesla’s shoes were made at James Moore.
 Their design consisted of a slightly pointed low heel in leather, mostly in black or brown, but occasionally green.
-Sometimes he wore suede shoes, but all of his shoes had laces.
+Sometimes he wore suede shoes though all of his shoes had laces.
 Each pair of shoes was provided with a set of shoe-trees for their proper care.

 Embroidered Initials

-An Interview with Milica Kesler, Archivist in the Nikola Tesla Museum
+An Interview with Milica Kesler, archivist in the Nikola Tesla Museum

 Tesla and Fashion